-Training - The Library of Michigan hosts monthly webinars as part of its Digitization Basics series.
-Visit the Continuing Education Opportunities page to register for classes, which will be held the last Tuesday of every month starting January 2022.
+Training - The Library of Michigan presents webinars on a wide range of topics, including the Digitization Basics series.
+Visit the Continuing Education Opportunities page to register or view recordings of previous webinars on the Webinar Archives page.

 Grants - The Library of Michigan administers LSTA funds to support library, museum, and information services, including digitization.
 Find more information about LSTA grant funding here.

 The Library of Michigan also partners with the following organizations to preserve and make accessible collections from the Great Lakes State.

 The Michigan Service Hub aims to extend and enrich the Digital Public Library of America (DPLA) with the state of Michigan's many digital cultural resources.
 The Michigan Service Hub aggregates content from a variety of partners through a series of regional hubs in Michigan.
 Regional hubs collect metadata from libraries, archives, historical societies and museums in their area, and share that data with the DPLA.